 This is a failure to diagnose Down Syndrome wrongful birth medical malpractice case.
 This lawsuit was filed in Prince George's County on January 13, 2017.
 It is the 20th medical malpractice claim filed in Maryland in 2017.Summary of Plaintiff's Allegations

 Plaintiff returns two weeks later, and another ultrasound is done when she is 24 weeks pregnant.
-This time, the radiologist notes that visualization is complete, and that there is persistent mild renal pyelectasis up to 5.7 mm bilaterally.
-Defendant doctor orders a targeted sonogram.
+This time, the radiologist notes that visualization is complete and that there is persistent mild renal pyelectasis up to 5.7 mm bilaterally.
+The defendant doctor orders a targeted sonogram.

 At this point, since she is 26 weeks pregnant, it is too late to terminate her pregnancy.
 She has a Cesarean section done at full term, resulting in a baby boy born with Down Syndrome.

 Plaintiff brings this suit, alleging a negligent failure to provide adequate medical guidance that would have given the mother the option of terminating the pregnancy 6 weeks earlier.
 Plaintiff claims those six weeks was, to put it bluntly, the difference between getting an abortion or not.Comments

 - This case was dismissed and refiled.
 Not realizing this, we summarized it a second time with a slightly different spin.